timescale/docs/timescaledb/getting-started/add-data.md

 To explore TimescaleDB's features, you need some sample data.
 This tutorial provides real-time stock trade data, also known as `tick data`, from [Twelve Data][twelve-data].

 ## About the dataset
 The dataset contains second-by-second stock-trade data for the top 100 most-traded symbols, in a hypertable named `stocks_real_time`.
 It also includes a separate table of company symbols and company names, in a regular PostgreSQL table named `company`.

-The dataset contains data from the last four weeks.
-The downloaded file is updated everyday, so you should see data from within the last day.
+The dataset is updated on a nightly basis and contains data from the last four weeks, typically ~8 million rows of data.
+Stock trades are recorded in real-time Monday thru Friday, typically during normal trading hours of the New York Stock Exchange (9:30AM - 4:00PM EST).

 ### Table details

 `stocks_real_time`: contains stock data.
 Includes stock price quotes at every second during trading hours.